mich561d/ChatBot/README.md

 - [ ] Bunch of start data
 - [ ] Self-learning of log files
 - [ ] Matlib-plot graphs
-    - [x] Chattens tidsvarihed
+    - [x] Time intervals of chats
-    - [ ] Hvornår der er aktivitet og aktivitetsniveauet
-    - [ ] Hvor lang tid TensorFlow bruger på at træne sig selv
+    - [ ] When is there chat activity and what is the activity level
-    - [ ] Hvor lang tid TensorFlow bruger på at danne svar
+    - [ ] How long does TensorFlow use to train it self
-    - [x] Hvor tit TensorFlow ikke kan komme frem til et godt nok svar
+    - [x] How often can TensorFlow not respond
-    - [ ] Hvilke tags der bliver brugt mest
+    - [ ] What tags is most used
-    - [ ] Hvor kunderne kommer fra
+    - [ ] Where does the customers come from
-    - [ ] Hvor mange gange samme kunde kommer ind
+    - [ ] How many times does a customer chat
-    - [ ] Ratings fra brugerne
+    - [ ] Ratings from customers
 - [ ] Client-based GUI
 - [ ] Intern-based GUI
 - [ ] Multi-language supported